If you’re unsure of your specific garden fertilizer needs, all-inclusive fertilizer to give your lawn a healthy boost.

 Can You Use 10-10-10 on Fruit Trees?

 Fruit trees that have underperformed can benefit from a Triple-10 fertilizer.

-As a general rule, a fruit tree should be getting 1/10 pound of nitrogen for each year of the plant’s age, so measure the dose accordingly.
+Generally, a fruit tree should be getting 1/10 of a pound of nitrogen for each year of the plant’s age, so measure the dose accordingly.

 Is 10-10-10 Fertilizer Recommended For Use On Flowering Plants?

-While often advertised as an all-purpose fertilizer, most flowering plants require more or less of one key nutrient to the others.
+While often advertised as an all-purpose fertilizer, most flowering plants require more or less of one key nutrient than the others.

 For example, some plants require a 4-1-2 ratio to be healthy.

 Phosphorus and nitrogen can harm plants when used in excess.

 As a result, you should use caution when planning to apply a 10-10-10 NPK fertilizer to most flowering plants.